Information regarding the 2014 Summer School Program:

 Program (I.E.P.) team.

-Brochure and registration information will be available on this website and at all school sites the
+Brochure and registration information are now available on the Registration Page and at school sites.

 The Summer School Hotline number is (925) 463-1104.